ruckus/quickbooks-ruby/README.md

 customers.query(nil, :page => 2, :per_page => 25)

 # to use a custom query: find customers updated recently and only select a few attributes
 query = "Select Id, GivenName From Customer Where Metadata.LastUpdatedTime>'2013-03-13T14:50:22-08:00' Order By Metadata.LastUpdatedTime" customers.query(query, :page => 2, :per_page => 25)
 ```

-Each Entity has different fields you can retrieve & filter on.
-Refer to Intuit documentation for details.

 ## Retrieving a single object